neuronsimulator/ringtest/README.md

 This tutorial shows how to build simple network model using [NEURON](https://www.neuron.yale.edu/neuron/) and simulating it using [CoreNEURON](https://github.com/BlueBrain/CoreNeuron).

 ## Features
-Here we briefly specify which type of simulations or features are currently supported by CoreNEURON :
+Type of simulations currently supported by CoreNEURON :

+* todo 1
+* todo 2
+* todo 3

+##### Goals of CoreNEURON
 * Simulating larger network models on modern supercomputing platforms
-* Support of multi-threading using OpenMP
+* Reduce memory footprint (5x-7x lower memory usage)
 * Support for GPUs using OpenACC
 * Efficient vectorisation and Memory layout support (AoS/SoA)
-* todo
+* todo 1

 ##### Limitations

-* Support fixed time-step only (no variable time-step support)
+* Only supports fixed time-step (no variable time-step support)
 * No support for multi-split
 * No support for HOC/Python scripting during execution time (you can use HOC/Python from NEURON to build models)
-* todo
+* todo 1

 ## Installation

 This section provide instructions to install NEURON, CoreNEURON and dependencies.
 Note that these instructions are for standard `x86-linux` platform.
-See [CoreNEURON page](https://github.com/BlueBrain/CoreNeuron) for information about other architectures like BG-Q, GPU etc.
+See [CoreNEURON page](https://github.com/BlueBrain/CoreNeuron) and [NEURON page](http://neuron.yale.edu/neuron/download/getdevel) for information about other architectures like BG-Q, GPU etc.

 #### Cloning repositories
-In order to use NEURON and CoreNEURON we have to download following repositories:
+In order to use NEURON and CoreNEURON together we have to download following repositories:

 * [NEURON](https://github.com/nrnhines/nrn)
 * [CoreNEURON](https://github.com/BlueBrain/CoreNeuron)